Topological insulators and geometry of vector bundles: Topological semimetals

-The conjugation of Hamiltonian by $G_k$ describes $\pi$ rotation about the axis defined by $\vec w_k$.
-Thus the vector $\vec h_k$ must belong to this line.
+Conjugation of the Hamiltonian by $G_k$ describes the rotation through $\pi$ about the axis defined by $\vec w_k$.
+It follows that the vector $\vec h_k$ must belong to this line:

 Now observe that when $k$ varies from $0$ to $2\pi$, the line defined by $\vec w_k$ rotates by $\pi$.
-Thus, the space of compatible Hamiltonians has the shape of the M\"obius band, as shown in Fig.~\ref{Fig:NS} on the right.
-One can consider $\vec w_k$ as a (discontinuous) basis section, and express the Hamiltonian as
+Thus, the bundle of symmetry-compatible Hamiltonians $B^H$ has the shape of the M\"obius band, as shown in Fig.~\ref{Fig:NS} on the right.
+One can consider $\vec w_k$ as its (discontinuous) basis section, and express the Hamiltonian as

 where $f_k$ satisfies $f_{k+2\pi} = -f_k$.

 \exr{Find the function $f_k$ for the chain shown in Fig.~\ref{Fig:NS} with complex nearest-neighbor hopping amplitude $t = t_1 + i t_2$.}